Save

 Ratings can be a little mystifying and often leave you wondering: just how waterproof is my tent?
 Photo: MSRGear

-The fabrics are lab tested and there are two types of test.
-The first uses a device called a Suter Tester, the other involves columns filled with water bearing pressure down on the fabric.
+The fabrics are lab-tested, and there are two types of testing methods.
+The first uses a device called a Suter Tester, the other involves columns filled with water that bear pressure down on the fabric.
 Both tests are similar.

 The Suter Tester applies pressure to a piece of fabric that’s clamped down into the machine.
-Once water starts to penetrate the fabric a psi measurement is taken that can be translated to mm as the waterhead rating.
+Once water starts to penetrate the fabric, a psi measurement is taken which can then be translated to mm as the waterhead rating.

-The cylinder test involves securing a section of the fabric to the bottom of a column.
-The column is then filled with water and once the water starts to penetrate the fabric, the height of the water is measured in mm, giving the waterhead rating of the fabric.
+The ‘cylinder test’ involves securing a section of the fabric to the bottom of a column.
+The column is then filled with water, and once the water starts to penetrate the fabric, the height of the water is measured in mm.
+This provides the waterhead rating of the fabric.

-It’s important to note that these tests are in a controlled environment and don’t take into consideration real world forces such as wind driven rain, the effect of gravity on rain, the pressure applied by an individual standing on said fabric, or as previously mentioned, the manufacturing considerations such as design and seam sealing.
+It is important to note that these tests are in a controlled environment, and don’t take into consideration real world forces such as wind-driven rain, the effect of gravity on rain, the pressure applied by an individual standing on the fabric, or – as previously mentioned – the manufacturing considerations, such as design and seam-sealing.

 MSR Suter Tester